earlcyu/glee-dashboard/README.md

 # Glee Power BI Dashboard

-This project aims to create a data model that represents the covers done on the TV series, Glee.
-From this data model, the project also aims to create a Power BI dashboard.
+This project aims __to design a Power BI dashboard that contains summary statistics about songs covered in the TV show Glee__.

-Specifically, this project aims to:
+To do this, the project aims to:
 1. Extract data from the show's Wikipedia pages ([songs](https://en.wikipedia.org/wiki/Lists_of_songs_in_Glee_(TV_series)), [episodes](https://en.wikipedia.org/wiki/List_of_Glee_episodes))
-2. Transform and normalize data using Python Pandas
+2. Transform and normalize data using Python
-3. Model the normalized data using a star schema
-4. Create visualizations using Power BI
+3. Create visualizations using Power BI

 ---